Here’s how tornado warnings saved lives last week in Alabama

-Despite the enormous damage and tornado tracks as long as 80 miles, the death toll was comparatively low — a testament to warnings with lead times of up to an hour in advance.
-There were also significant efforts by the media and emergency management to raise awareness and communicate the threat as well as the warnings.
+Despite the enormous damage and tornado tracks as long as 80 miles, the death toll was comparatively low — a testament to warnings with long lead times of up to an hour in advance.
+There were also significant efforts made by the media and emergency management to raise awareness and communicate the threat as well as the warnings.

 The National Weather Service in Birmingham, which issued a majority of the warnings and conducted many post-storm surveys, compiled a series of stories detailing how warnings and sheltering saved lives.